The "Hello World" tutorial

 Create your first Intent Architect application

 On the first screen of the wizard you can select your desired architecture.
-For this tutorial use the Clean Architecture .NET option.
+For this tutorial select the ASP.NET Core - Clean Architecture option.

 This screen allows you to configure your selected Architecture, for the tutorial you are just going to use the default configuration.